ostinelli/syn/README.md

 	RecipientCount = non_neg_integer()
 ```

-To get a list of the members of a PG:
+To get a list of the members of a group:

 ```erlang
 syn:get_members(Name) -> [pid()].